Mike Enzi: Economics

-24 U.S. Senators, including Enzi, wrote a letter to Clinton in 1999, asking him to implement tariffs to protect lamb production in the United States.
+Enzi was among 24 U.S. Senators who wrote a letter to Clinton in 1999, asking him to implement tariffs to protect lamb production in the United States.
 He supported a 2002 ruling by the United States International Trade Commission which would allow tariffs on wheat imports from Canada.
-16 Republican senators, including Enzi, cosponsored legislation in 2018, that would suspend the 22% tariff on newsprint from Canada.
+Enzi was among 16 Republican senators who cosponsored legislation in 2018 which would suspend the 22% tariff on newsprint from Canada.

-Enzi supported the creation of a balanced budget amendment and stated that without the amendment the president could use "smoke and mirrors" to circumvent requirements for a balanced budget.
+Enzi supported the creation of a balanced budget amendment and stated that, without the amendment, the president could use "smoke and mirrors" to circumvent requirements for a balanced budget.
 He voted against the American Recovery and Reinvestment Act of 2009.
 In 2011, he introduced legislation to change the creation of the United States federal budget from an annual basis to biennial.

-Enzi opposed a ballot initiative in 1994, that would allow counties in Wyoming to legalize gambling and was director of Wyomingites for a Better Economy Today and Tomorrow, which opposed the initiative.
-In 1997, Enzi introduced an amendment to legislation for the United States Department of the Interior's spending that would prohibit approving new Native American casinos without state approval; the Arapaho and Shoshone tribes criticized Enzi for proposing this without consulting them.
-Ron Allen, the president of the National Congress of American Indians and chair of the Klallam tribe, criticized Enzi for attempting to limit the power of Native Americans to negotiate gambling contracts with the federal government.

 Environment

 The Public Interest Research Group gave Enzi a 0% rating for votes on environmental legislation conducted between March 1997 and March 1998.
+The League of Conservation Voters gave Enzi an 0% rating from 1997 to 2004, and in 2006, 2013, 2015, 2017, and 2020; his lifetime score from the organization was 5%.

+In 1994, the state senate voted 29 to 1, with Enzi as the sole vote against, in favor of placing a moratorium on the sale of state land.
+The Bush administration proposed to sell up to 300,000 acres of national forests and grasslands in 2006 as a way to underwrite the reauthorization of the Secure Rural Schools and Community Self-Determination Act of 2000; Enzi opposed selling public lands in order to fund the reauthorization.
+Enzi supported drilling in the Arctic National Wildlife Refuge.

+In 2000, Enzi supported legislation by Senator Mike Crapo which would remove total maximum daily load from the Clean Water Act.

 Byrd and Enzi cosponsored a resolution, made in response to the United Nations Framework Convention on Climate Change, calling for Clinton to not sign global climate agreements if they harmed the interests of the United States or if they failed to include developing nations.
 Enzi opposed the Kyoto Protocol.
-He supported drilling in the Arctic National Wildlife Refuge.
-In 2017, Enzi was one of the 22 Republican senators that urged Trump to withdraw from the Paris Agreement.
+In 2017, Enzi was one of the 22 Republican senators who called for Trump to withdraw from the Paris Agreement.

+Emission rules instituted by the United States Environmental Protection Agency (EPA) in 2014 required Wyoming to reduce its carbon emissions by 19%.
+Enzi supported legislation in 2015 which would allow governors to reject emission requirement plans by the EPA.
+In 2017, Enzi supported proposals to reduce the EPA's staff by 3,000.

+Enzi supported repealing legislation that phased out incandescent light bulbs in favor of compact fluorescent lamps.